bezmoradi/tutorials/go/20-testing.md

 }
 ```

-And you need to say top as follows:
+And you need to set it up as follows:

 ```go
 mockClient.On("Get", url).Return("response")